Includes information on average tariff rates and types that U.S. firms should be aware of when exporting to the market.

 All business entities operating in Poland (including foreign companies) have equal access to international trade.
 However, this access is subject to trade policy measures introduced by the EU, which Poland is obliged to observe.

-There are certain licensing requirements, not related to commercial policy, for trading in dual-use (i.e. both civil and military use) goods and technologies, in certain chemicals, particularly narcotic drugs and psychotropics, or in cultural goods.
-Separate arrangements are applied to trade in certain agricultural products under the European Union's Common Agricultural Policy (CAP), including export/import licensing, quantitative restrictions, export refunds or preferential tariff arrangements.
-The Minister of Economic Development issues licenses and permits for trading in goods when required.
-The National Support Center for Agriculture issues licenses and permits in the case of agricultural products.
+There are specific licensing requirements, not related to commercial policy, for trading in dual-use (i.e., both civil and military use) goods and technologies, in certain chemicals, particularly narcotic drugs and psychotropics, or in cultural goods.
+Separate arrangements are applied to trade in certain agricultural products under the European Union’s Common Agricultural Policy (CAP), including export/import licensing, quantitative restrictions, export refunds or preferential tariff arrangements.
+The Minister of Economic Development and Technology issues licenses and permits for trading in goods when required.
+The National Support Center for Agriculture issues licenses and permits for agricultural products.

-For information on existing trade barriers, please see the 2017 National Trade Estimate Report (NTE) and Technical Barriers published by USTR.
+For information on existing trade barriers, please see the National Trade Estimate Report 2022 published by USTR.